srebughini/ASALI/GUI/DOCKER.md

 All these codes will be automatically installed while building the container.

 ### 1.1 Requirements installation
 The docker version of Asali requires [docker](https://docs.docker.com/), whose installation instruction can be found [here](https://docs.docker.com/engine/install/).
+Due to the graphical interface libraries, this version of Asali requires **2GB** of free disk.

 ### 1.2 How to build and run the container
 The following command builds the Asali container: